CIS-566-Fall-2023/hw02-jellyfish/README.md

 Instead of creating a controller that changes parameter values by keyframe, I specified the animation for the wings directly in a bend node.
 That is, for the wing's bend angle, I added $F (the current frame number) as a function of cosine.
 This makes the wing's position change sinusoidally with the frames.
 Since the animation displaces the wing angle, I also added a switch node that allows the user to toggle the animation on and off, returning the bee's wings to the original position.

+I was too lazy to render the animation oops.

 **Jellyfish Parallel**: Like the jellyfish, my bee moves yay.

 <img width="600" alt="beegif" src="/bee.gif">